FAQ’s (Frequently Asked Questions) About our IOP Program

 WHAT IS AN INTENSIVE OUTPATIENT PROGRAM?

 An Intensive Outpatient Program (also known as IOP) is a structured treatment program that provides group therapy, education, and skill-building.
 Our program offers the psychiatric care, professional counseling, and peer support of a residential or inpatient program condensed into three hour sessions, four days per week.
-Our IOP allows people to maintain their normal routine and comfortably live at home.
+Our New Hampshire IOP allows people to maintain their normal routine and comfortably live at home.

 WHO MIGHT BE ELIGIBLE FOR ARSNH’s INTENSIVE OUTPATIENT PROGRAM?